 After the customer lands on the EGI Marketplace, he/she can easily discovers services navigating on the service tree from the homepage.

-The customer can log-in from each page of the Marketplace.
+The customer can log in from each page of the Marketplace.
 During the first login, he/she is requested to register.
 Part of the customer information is collected by the CheckIn service, see grey fields in Figure 4, the other attributes are manually provided by the same customer through the following form.